 Consequently, chuchotage may be defined as a whispered simultaneous interpretation, however it differs from simultaneous mode because it does not require the interpreters’ booths, allowing expenses reduction for the interpreting service.
 Obviously, chuchotage only allows the interpreter to translate for one or two guests at a time.
 As a consequence, this technique may only be chosen when a limited number of guests need the interpretation service.

-To request a whispered interpreting service in Rome in Italian, English, Spanish, and Portuguese, please contact firstname.lastname@example.org or phone +39 333 68 41 604.
+To request a whispered interpreting service in Rome in Italian, English, Spanish, Portuguese, and French, please contact firstname.lastname@example.org or phone +39 333 68 41 604.
 Availability to travel all around Italy and Europe.